 Mijas is a charming white-washed, traditional mountain village and a vibrating coastal town as well.

 Narrow cobbled, winding streets, occasionally interrupted with charming nooks and crannies decorated with flower pots lead to several small squares.

 It’s a miracle how the Moors built this medieval village on the steep cliffs overlooking the Costa Del Sol and the Mediterranean Sea.

-At the most unlikely place at the very end of the little village the locals decided to built a small bullring.
-To fit on the rock they built it in a unique oval shape and with the grand stands only on either opposite side (not around the oval).
+At the most unlikely place at the very end of the little village, the locals decided to build a small bullring.
+To fit on the rock they built it in a unique oval shape and with the grandstands only on either opposite side (not around the oval).

 The show started out with Flamenco dancers we enjoyed the dedication of the performers.